romanbrancato/CameraXProject/index.md

      //It is suggested to additionally add a seekBar for future zooming purposes, a button to toggle flash, and another for toggling cameras.
 </androidx.constraintlayout.widget.ConstraintLayout>
  ```
  2. In order to set up MainAcitivity, the following code has been provided by the [Official CameraX CodeLabs](https://developer.android.com/codelabs/camerax-getting-started#0).<br> This will serve as the foundation for the most basic of camera functionalities.
-Tweak the package name to fit your project name in addition to the button listeners in the onCreate{} block
+Tweak the package name to fit your project name in addition to the button listeners in the onCreate{} block<b>
 ```markdown
 package com.android.example.PROJECTNAMEGOESHERE